 Research shows that when children use their whole body to learn in a creative and active way, there has been improved interest in learning, school attendance and student attitude resulting in better test outcomes and increased student resilience.

-Teachers are also recognising their own professional development and learning through CBL, discovering new techniques to engage with students with whom they’ve previously struggled.
+Teachers are also recognising their own professional development and learning through CBL, discovering new techniques to engage with students of all abilities.

-The 2017 CBL project utilises active and arts-based approaches to engage primary school students in learning the maths curriculum.
-Now in its second year, the program will see five professional artists working in eight schools engaging 750 young people in arts rich learning.
+CBL utilises active and arts-based approaches to engage primary school students in learning the maths curriculum.
+Since 2015, the CBL program has involved 9 professional teaching artists working in 19 schools with 52 teachers and engaging 750 young people.